Egmarortiz/holbertonschool-hbnb/part3/README.md

 The API will listen on `http://127.0.0.1:5000`.

+### Default administrator

+`run.py` seeds a default admin account the first time it executes.
+Set the `ADMIN_EMAIL` and `ADMIN_PASSWORD` environment variables to control the credentials, otherwise `admin@example.com`/`admin` are used.
+Log in with these details to obtain a token for the admin-only endpoints.

 ## Running Tests

 Unit tests live in the `tests` directory and cover the user, place and review endpoints.
 Run them with: